KnowledgE ENgineering team

 - A Digital Humanities Colloquium at SADiLaR by Maria Keet, on Natural Language Generation for Agglutinating African Languages, with a recording and slides

-- Conference organisation of the ISWC'22 resources track, and recently also IJCAI 2021 Demonstrations track, the 22nd International Conference on Knowledge Engineering and Knowledge Management (EKAW 2020), ISWC 2019 Outrageous Ideas Track, and others.
+- Conference organisation: involvement in the organisation of International Conference on Natural Language Generation 2023 (INLG'23) and Symposium on Conceptual Modeling Education 2023 (SCME'23), Computing and Sustainable Societies 2023 (COMPASS'23), and recently also ISWC'22 resources track, IJCAI 2021 Demonstrations track, and the 22nd International Conference on Knowledge Engineering and Knowledge Management (EKAW 2020), and others.

 Members and collaborators